kedych/it/elasticsearch-02.md

     epoch      timestamp cluster   status node.total node.data shards pri relo init unassign pending_tasks max_task_wait_time active_shar ds_percent
     1446545469 18:11:09  escluster green           1         1      0   0    0    0        0             0                  -                 100.0%

+Green means everything is good (cluster is fully functional), yellow means all data is available but some replicas are not yet allocated (cluster is fully functional), and red means some data is not available for whatever reason.

 ## 叢集節點狀態
 命令：